1024jp/WFColorCode/README.md

 Installation
 -----------------------------
 WFColorCode is available via [CocoaPods](http://cocoapods.org).
-You can easily insatll it adding the following line to your Podfile:
+You can easily install it adding the following line to your Podfile:

 ```ruby
 pod "WFColorCode"